tensorspace/real/readme.md

 from the question by regex pattern `[0-9]+\s([A-Z][a-zA-Z]]+)+(\s[A-Z][a-zA-Z]]+)*` i.e. an expression starting with street number and street name starting with capital letters.
 The address is then queried in sqlite database and get the description for the address.
 Then we compose the prompt for OpenAI by combining the description of the property and the user's question.
-Response from OpenAI api will be parsed and looks like:
+Response from OpenAI api will be return and looks like:
 ````
+{
-The house at 123 Main Street has 3 bedrooms.
+"response": "The house at 123 Main Street has 3 bedrooms."
+}
 ````

 # Further Design